Bobris/Bobril/src/bobril.md

 It polyfills for IE8 - `Array.isArray`, `Array.map`, `Object.create`, `Object.keys`

-There is used `DEBUG` variable which could be predefined to false and remove some code by uglify
+There is used `DEBUG` variable which could be predefined to false and remove some code by uglify, also remove warnings for developer mistakes, so make sure you are using nonminified version in development.

 It defines global variable `b` which is used like namespace for all bobril methods.